Pylons/pyramid/docs/narr/hooks.rst

 Custom View Derivers
 ~~~~~~~~~~~~~~~~~~~~

-It is possible to define custom view derivers which will affect all views in
+It is possible to define custom view derivers which will affect all views in an
-an application.
-There are many uses for this but most will likely be centered
+application.
+There are many uses for this, but most will likely be centered
 around monitoring and security.
-In order to register a custom
+In order to register a custom :term:`view
-:term:`view deriver` you should create a callable that conforms to the
+deriver`, you should create a callable that conforms to the
-:class:`pyramid.interfaces.IViewDeriver` interface and then register it with
+:class:`pyramid.interfaces.IViewDeriver` interface, and then register it with
 your application using :meth:`pyramid.config.Configurator.add_view_deriver`.
 For example, below is a callable that can provide timing information for the
 view pipeline: